inguillen87/chatboc-frontend/README.md

 script loads correctly.
 If the backend does not provide any location data, the map remains hidden as specified in [`AGENTS.md`](AGENTS.md).

+## Ticket API filtering

+The `/tickets` endpoints now accept optional `estado` and `categoria` query parameters.
+Admins and employees can combine these filters when listing tickets through `/tickets/panel_por_categoria`.
+Final users may also filter their history via `/tickets/mis` using the same parameters.
+Both municipality and company accounts share this syntax.

 ## Product catalog API

 Any endpoint that returns products (e.g. `/catalogo`, `/productos`, `/ask/municipio` or `/ask/pyme`)